f5AFfMhv/docker-compose-files/README.md

 sudo docker compose -f <SERVICE>.yaml --env-file .env up -d
 ```

+Some containers can keep failing because of file permission errors.
+In that case comment out
+`user: '1000:1000'` line.
+Then re-deploy container, it will initialize as root user and will create necessary files.

+Then you can change created file permissions to match your local user and redeploy container with `user: '1000:1000'` added back.

 ## Using Caddy as reverse proxy

 Services are configured to run behind caddy reverse proxy.
 If you want to run them standalone, uncomment `port` section in yaml file and remove external network section: